fga-eps-mds/2019.1-Aix/bot/data/intents/main.md

 - mais estruturas condicionais
 - mais if
 - mais else
-- mais exemplos if
+- exemplos if
-- mais conteudo if
+- conteudo if
-- mais exemplos else
+- exemplos else
-- mais conteudo else
+- conteudo else
+- conteudo if
+- me de um exemplo if else
+- nao entendi if else
-- mais conteudo if
+- saber mais if else
+- outros exemplos if else